bfausten/vpn-split-tunnel-python/README.md

 # vpn-split-tunnel-python
-This repo can be used to connect a server to a vpn while keeping all ssh connections between server and clients off the vpn.
-It is implemented in Python.
+Connect a server to a VPN while keeping SSH off the VPN (split tunneling).
+Python + Bash.